apache/openwhisk-deploy-kube/docs/k8s-ibm-private.md

 IBM Cloud Private includes a provision for filtering the images that are allowed to be deployed into a particular namespace.
-One _could_ disable this capability for the OpenWhisk namespace, but initally it is best to define a policy for the namespace:  (In this case we assume the namespace is `openwhisk`)
+One _could_ disable this capability for the OpenWhisk namespace, but initially it is best to define a policy for the namespace:  (In this case we assume the namespace is `openwhisk`)